jacobwang7/CS2-Problem-Set-2/README.md

    The city of Boston is amazing!
    ```

    The string `"The city of %s is amazing!"` is a *format string* and `%s` represents a placeholder in the string accepting a String as input.
-Other specifiers are `%d`, `%f` and `%c` for integers, floats, and characters, respectively.
+Other specifiers are `%d`, `%f` and `%c` for integers, floats (doubles), and characters, respectively.
 If you need a new line, you'd use `%n`.
 For example, this code:

    ```java
    int x = 12;